Nine men's morris: Phase 3: "flying"

 When a player is reduced to three pieces, there is no longer a limitation on that player of moving to only adjacent points: The player's men may "fly" (or "hop", or "jump") from any point to any vacant point.

 Some rules sources say this is the way the game is played, some treat it as a variation, and some do not mention it at all.
 A 19th-century games manual calls this the "truly rustic mode of playing the game".
 Flying was introduced to compensate when the weaker side is one man away from losing the game.

 Strategy

 At the beginning of the game, it is more important to place pieces in versatile locations rather than to try to form mills immediately and make the mistake of concentrating one's pieces in one area of the board.
-An ideal position, which typically results in a win, allows a player to shuttle one piece back and forth between two mills, removing a piece every turn.
+Contemporary strategy manuals, such as Hans Schürmann and Manfred Nüscheler's So gewinnt man Mühle, Dr. Rainer Rosenberger's muehle lehrbuch and Benjamin Brandwood's Nine Men's Morris: Strategy, Edition 2, further emphasise the importance of building multiple latent mill threats while controlling key junctions that support both offensive mill formation and effective blocking play.

+Advanced computer-assisted analysis, including work by the Brillant Mill project by Alexander Szabari, Jozef Mičko, Ferenc Volman and György Bándy and the Malom program developed by G. E. Gévay and G. Danner, demonstrates that many positions are theoretically drawn with perfect play; nonetheless, practical winning chances arise when a player can manoeuvre into structures where a single piece shuttles between two distinct mills, enabling repeated captures or inducing zugzwang-like situations for the opponent.
+In high-level play, an ideal winning configuration is therefore one in which a player maintains such a "double-mill" shuttle while following precise, engine-verified sequences to convert structural advantages into victory or, at minimum, to avoid well-known drawing sequences identified in these computational studies.